szdytom/structpack/README.md

 	}

 	// This method is called when deserializing
-	// It should return a DeserializedResult object deserialize(view, offset) {
+	// It should return a DeserializedResult object ({ value, offset }) deserialize(view, offset) {
 		const buf = Buffer.from(view.buffer, offset, 16);